WY-Chen/SanGuoGAN/README.md

   <img src="examples/cwgan_profiles_example2_stats.png" width="400" />
 </p>

 Next, we fix some randomly-generated noise and use some artificial stats as input.
 In the left panel, we set INT=POL=CHAR=50 and vary LEAD=MAR in the range of (0,100).
 The plot shows the gradual change from civial to military artwork.
 In the right panel, we set LEAD=MAR=CHAR=50 and vary INT=POL in the range of (0,100).
 The plot shows the gradual change from military to civial artwork.
+Note the subtle change of face from civil to military (narrow &rarr; wide), headgear (hat &rarr; helmet), beard (trimmed &rarr; full-beard), and clothing (cotton &rarr; armour).

 <p float="middle">
   <img src="examples/cwgan_mar_int_example3.png" width="1000" />